marianmeres/switch-store/README.md

 ```

-Using Svelte here as an example of consuming the store.
+Using Svelte here just as an example of consuming the store.
 The store itself
 is not dependant on Svelte (just compatible).

 ```sveltehtml